UdeM-Certificat-en-IA/REI1850_Nourrir_revamp/README.md

 - Navigate to the static pages via the top navigation bar, including the new **Performance Policy** section.
 - Click the chat icon (💬) in the bottom right to open the NuRiH Ami assistant.
 - Type your questions or prompts; the message will be forwarded to the Ollama model and the response displayed in the chat widget.
+- Use the sun/moon toggle in the navbar to switch between light and dark themes.
+Your choice is saved between visits.

 ## Project Structure